mohamed-elfiky/hw-rspec-rails-intro/part3.md

 That's why in our case it doesn't matter that we haven't written the "real" `find_in_tmdb`: it wouldn't get called anyway!

-This use of `expect...to receive` to temporarily replace a ``real'' method for testing purposes is an example of using a seam.
+This use of `expect...to receive` to temporarily replace a "real" method for testing purposes is an example of using a seam.

 The next line (really a continuation of the `expect`) specifies that